 If you haven’t started truly working on the culture of your company, this is yet one more reason why now may be the time to start.
 A solid company culture produces just the opposite of these “fraud risk” highlights, you will have lower turnover and employees that feel appreciated and connected.

-A business is vulnerable to significant losses resulting from fraudulent activity from external sources.
-Threats such as shoplifting, burglary, data breaches and identity theft are not to be ignored or minimized.
+A business is vulnerable to significant losses resulting from a fraudulent activity from external sources.
+Threats such as shoplifting, burglary, data breaches, and identity theft are not to be ignored or minimized.

 Certain businesses are particularly vulnerable to fraudulent customer claims:

 Spurious claims can also arise internally, from employees.
 There is a rising concern over workplace safety violations and crimes.
-A new federal initiative is underway—in partnership with the Occupations Safety and Health Administration (OSHA)—to better pursue and crack down on worker safety complaints.
+A new federal initiative is underway—in partnership with the Occupations Safety and Health Administration (OSHA)—to better pursue and a crackdown on worker safety complaints.

 Third-party security services can create greater transparency and trust in the workplace.
 Video surveillance and security professionals help keep people honest, while also serving as a source of critical information and evidence in the case of litigation.

 Most businesses think workplace violence will never happen to them, but the truth is, these threats are very real.
 The Occupational Safety and Health Administration found that “nearly 2 million American workers report having been victims of workplace violence each year.”

 But what is workplace violence, anyway?
 OSHA defines workplace violence as “any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the worksite.”
 Perpetrators and victims include employees, clients, customers, and visitors.